richardr1126/k8s-agents-service/README.md

 - **YugabyteDB**: Distributed SQL with pgvector extensions (recommended)
 - **PostgreSQL**: Traditional PostgreSQL with pgvector extension
 - **SQLite**: Local development and testing

+### Resume & Portfolio Data Setup

+The current implementation includes automated scripts for creating vector databases from resume and project data:

+- `scripts/create_resume_vectors.py`: Creates vector embeddings from resume data in `data/richard-resume/`
+- `data/richard-projects/`: Contains markdown files describing various projects
+- `data/richard-resume/`: Contains structured resume information (education, skills, experience)

+To adapt this for your own portfolio:

+1. Replace the content in `data/` directories with your own resume and project information
+2. Run the vector creation scripts to populate your knowledge base
+3. Update agent descriptions in `src/agents/agents.py` to reflect your professional background

 ### Handling Private Credential files